 Is physiotherapy covered by provincial health care?
 Am I covered?

-Unfortunately in Alberta there is very little coverage available for physiotherapy.
-You may qualify for Alberta Health Services Funding if you have broken a bone, had a surgery or qualify as low income.
-Please check the Alberta Health Services link to see if you qualify.
+You may qualify for Alberta Health Services Funding if you have broken a bone (fracture), had a musculoskeletal surgery or qualify as low income.
+Please check with Alberta Health Services or call our office to see if you qualify.

-What are all the questions that I need to ask my benefits provider?
+What questions should I ask my benefits provider?

-If you have any other questions in regards to the treatments offered at Richmond Physiotherapy, please contact us at 403-242-1111 and we will be happy help you however we can.
+If you have any other questions about services offered at Richmond Physiotherapy, please contact us at 403-242-1111 and we will be happy help you however we can.